 Septic systems require relatively little maintenance, but septic tank owners need to observe certain rules to make sure the tank system operates effectively.

 For example, the following items should never be flushed down the drain or toilet as these items should never enter a septic tank (see The Dirty Dozen):

 - Sanitary towels, including tampons, applicators and wrappers

 - Baby wipes

 - Cleaning wipes

 - Razor blades

-Not only can these items block the inlet and outlet pipes, they can also disrupt the biological separation process taking place within the tank itself.
+These items will block the inlet and outlet pipes, and also disrupt the biological separation process taking place within the tank itself.

 Septic drain field treatment

 Similarly, a few simple rules will keep septic drain or leach fields healthy: